I got some fantastic

 The challenge began with my first novel, “Dreaming Sophia,” which is set in Florence.

-The story is loosely based upon my experiences living and studying in Italy.
+The story is loosely based on my experiences living and studying in Italy.
 Writing a novel was an extraordinary experience, and I discovered I enjoyed the process of creating fictional worlds and populating them with fascinating characters.
 I enjoyed historical fiction writing so much, after finishing “Dreaming Sophia”, I quickly went on to write my next book, “Waking Isabella,” followed by “Eternally Artemisia” and “The Secret Life of Sofonisba Anguissola.”

 What the novels are about.

-“Dreaming Sophia” tells the story of a young artist from California, named for La Loren, who suffers a tragedy.
+“Dreaming Sophia,” tells the story of a young artist from California, named for La Loren, who suffers a tragedy.
 Sophia has a wildly creative imagination, and as she works through her grief, through her daydreams, she has conversations with colorful personalities, the likes of Eleonora de’ Medici, Leonardo, Michelangelo, Brunelleschi, even her namesake—Sophia Loren!
 With the help of her muses, Sophia follows her heart to Florence and learns how to turn her daydreams into reality.
 However, to do so, she has to cope with a new language and a new culture and learn to walk the fine line between fantasy and everyday life.
 Available on Amazon: Print, Epub, Audio.

 “Waking Isabella” tells the story of Isabella de’ Medici Daughter of Cosimo II, who was murdered by her husband in a Medici hunting villa in Cerreto Guidi.
 Isabella’s story is entwined with a contemporary American protagonist, Nora who is making a film documentary about the Medici’s princess.
 The drama plays out in Arezzo amidst the Tuscan city’s Joust festival and Antique fair as the heroine delves deeper into the mystery of a painting of Isabella that is lost during WWII.
 La Americana, disillusioned with her life choices, learns to take a chance on Italy.
-Following her heart, Nora answers the call of a charming Italian ghost who calls to her and there, during a magical Tuscan summer, she discovers a new life and an unexpected love.
+Following her heart, Nora answers the call of a charming Italian ghost who calls to her, and there, during a magical Tuscan summer, she discovers a new life and an unexpected love.
 Available on Amazon: Print, Epub, Audio.

 Waking Isabella is also available in Italian